 The just-released 2015 ParticipACTION Report Card on Physical Activity for Children and Youth shows that 85 percent of three- to four-year-olds get more than the recommended one hour of screentime per day, and 76 percent of five- to 11-year-olds get more than the suggested two hours of screentime.
 But we can’t blame the shocking rise of sedentary behaviour on TVs and smartphones alone.
 We’re a safety-obsessed generation of parents, much less likely to allow kids to walk to school, ride their bikes around the block or play outside unsupervised.
 “When we have schools banning tag at recess or banning balls, those are adults’ decisions that make it harder for kids to be traditionally active,” says Cole Wilson, president of the Saskatchewan Physical Education Association.
 And it’s not just schoolyard scrapes we’re trying to prevent.
 “We worry about child abduction, when the stats show there’s a very low potential for that to happen,” says John Elkins, program specialist for physical education, health and science in the Newfoundland and Labrador English School District.

-Physical activity is enormously important for our children’s overall health, not just for physical fitness but for lowering stress-hormone levels and helping them sleep better, says Hamilton.
+The fallout Physical activity is enormously important for our children’s overall health, not just for physical fitness but for lowering stress-hormone levels and helping them sleep better, says Hamilton.
 And because most kids don’t walk or bike to school these days and are generally more sedentary overall, they come to school less prepared to learn, adds Wilson.
 “Those who are physically active and in shape do better academically.”
 A review of research conducted by the Centers for Disease Control and Prevention found that physical activity can help improve academic achievement, including grades and standardized test scores, by improving attention and information processing, as well as helping kids cope with stress.
 Those who get less exercise also tend to get less outdoor time, and miss out on the immune-boosting and mental health perks of being in nature, says Kang.

-Start by putting limits on screentime, even if you have to withstand major whining about being bored.
+The fix Start by putting limits on screentime, even if you have to withstand major whining about being bored.
 “Don’t let the iPad be the babysitter,” says Wilson.
 Kids will naturally be more active when they’re away from the hypnotic glow of their devices.
 Elkins says parents can also help by advocating for good physical education programs, like active recess and intramurals, for their school-aged kids.
 “Many of these programs rely on volunteerism, so parents who have a skill set should try to help provide those opportunities for kids,” he says.
 Or do your neighbours a solid by taking their kids along when you head to the park to kick a ball around with yours.